 Aromatherapy: A Complete Guide to the Healing Art: Myrtle may help relieve acne, oily skin, hemorrhoids, enlarged surface veins, and muscle spasms.
 The scent balances energy.

 The Heart of Aromatherapy: Myrtle supports the respiratory system, soothes allergies and sinus congestion, eases sore throats and coughs, soothes sore muscles, supports digestion, and eases nausea.
 The scent is relaxing and uplifting.

 The Complete Book of Essential Oils and Aromatherapy: Myrtle may help relieve laryngitis, coughs, colds, heavy legs, insomnia, and feeling tired all the time.
 For the skin, use the oil for skin disorders, psoriasis, acne, pimples, boils, head lice, and mite bites.
 Other uses include helping relieve emotional, physical, and mental exhaustion.
 Best avoided if using multiple medications.

-Aromatherapy Bible: "Myrtle is one of the best essential oils for children's ailments, because it is mildly sedative, has a gentle action and a soft, pleasing fragrance.
-It is especially recommended for respiratory ailments, and is good in back and chest massage, baths and steam inhalations."
-The oil is also useful for oily skin and hemorrhoids.
+Aromatherapy Bible: "Myrtle is one of the best essential oils for children's ailments, because it is mildly sedative, has a gentle action and a soft, pleasing fragrance."
+For respiratory ailments, use the oil in back and chest massage, baths, and steam inhalations.
 Psychologically, the oil is clarifying, purifying, and protective.
 "Myrtle carries the spirit of truth and forgiveness, and acts like a doorway to universal divine energies."